 Breathe slowly into your back body, expanding more nourishing energy and space on the inhale, and on the exhales, let ever more tension dissolve.

 Sadie Nardini is the owner of The Fierce Club, a Core Strength Vinyasa yoga studio in SoHo, NYC.
-Her Core Strength Vinyasa Yoga are Amazon.com Top 10 bestsellers.
+Her Core Strength Vinyasa Yoga is Amazon.com Top 10 bestsellers.
 (Originally published in the Gaiam Blog.)